-First of all, I would like to thank Ms. Kaptur and all the members of the subcommittee for their full participation in putting this bill together and in many oversight hearings.
+Before we get started, I would like to thank Ms. Kaptur and all members for their full participation in putting this bill together and in many oversight hearings.

 This will be the first bill that I and Ranking Member Kaptur have worked on together, and I wanted to thank her for her contributions and partnership.

-I'd also like to recognize the hard work that Chairman Rogers and Ranking Member Lowey have put in to get four bills through full committee so far, and the two passed by the House to date.
+I'd also like to recognize the hard work that Chairman Rogers and Ranking Member Lowey have put in to get the four bills through full committee so far, and the two passed by the House to date.